 In order to make a patent application, a report must be sent to the Hungarian Intellectual Property Office, and it must contain a description and drawing of the invention.

 The Office publishes information on notified inventions in the Gazette of Patents and Trademarks.
 The Office then conducts a search: if the invention meets the search requirements, a provisional patent is issued.

 The person or entity notifying the Office must request an examination of the merits separately; if no merit is found, the patent is automatically refused.

 The final patent is entered into the patent register, a patent certificate is issued, and information is published in the Gazette of Patents and Trademarks.

-Patents for the exclusive rights to inventions, and the design registrations for utility models can be requested by submitting an application to the Hungarian Patent Office.
+Patents for the exclusive rights to inventions, and the design registrations for utility models can be requested by submitting an application to the Hungarian Intellectual Property Office.

-Procedures for the issue of a patent are followed by the Hungarian Patent Office.
+The procedure of patenting is conducted by the Hungarian Intellectual Property Office.
 The subject of a patent is an invention that can be patented.
-The procedure for this starts with the report.
+The procedure for this starts with the application.